modxorg/Docs/en/extras/moddef/index.md

 2. Choose ModDef from the Components menu
 3. Click on the 'New definition' button
 4. Fill in the fields;
    4.1.
 Language: en (or whatever language code your site uses) 4.2.
 Text: CMS
    4.3.
 Definition: Content Management System
 5. Click on save

 From now on the word CMS will be a tooltip on all paragraphs on your site, explaining that CMS means Content Management System.

-## Roadmap

-All of the following features will come up in later versions:

-- only replace text once per page
-- snippet to show definition
-- translations